How to Spot Fake GameCube Case Artwork: Insert Authentication

 3. Light Reflection – Glossy vs Matte Tells the Truth

-Tilt the insert under a light source.
-An authentic GameCube insert should catch the light evenly with a soft shimmer.
+Please make sure to tilt the insert so it is under a light source.
+An authentic GameCube insert should reflect light evenly, with a delicate sheen.
 Counterfeit inserts will usually:

 • Appear completely matte or dull